Best Cheap Health Insurance in Iowa (2023)

-We researched all health insurance plans in Iowa and found that in the majority of the state, either the Wellmark Silver Modified HMO or the Oscar Silver Saver was the cheapest Silver health insurance policy.
+We researched all health insurance plans in Iowa and found that in the majority of the state, either the Wellmark Silver Traditional HMO or the **Silver Simple- Specialist Saver through Oscar ** were the cheapest Silver health insurance policy.
 The Wellmark Silver Traditional HMO plan is available across the state, while the Oscar Silver Simple plan is available in one-fourth of Iowa counties (where nearly 45% of Iowa residents live) and offers the cheapest premiums.
 We also ran the numbers to find the cheapest plans for all other metal tiers.

 Cheapest health insurance coverage by plan tier

 We compared Iowa health insurance plans by metal tier and identified the cheapest plan in each category to help you find the best policy for your desired level of coverage.
 These policies aren't offered in every county, but we recommend using the table below to review the differences between metal tiers.

-For instance, the Wellmark Gold Modified HMO policy has a monthly premium of $427 for a 40-year-old.
+For instance, the Oscar Gold Classic policy has a monthly premium of $441 for a 40-year-old.
 The Gold health plan is $118 more expensive than the Oscar Bronze Classic plan, but the Gold policy offers a $4,000 lower deductible.

 |Bronze||Oscar Bronze Classic||$320||$7,750||$9,100|